 Just as agile software development rapidly iterates on evolving user stories, agile security must rapidly iterate on an evolving threat environment as technology plays an increasingly important role in society.
 In order to protect against ever-changing vulnerabilities, we must rethink how we approach securing complex government systems.

 Existing regulations, such as the Federal Information Security Management Act (FISMA), represent a static approach to security, requiring voluminous documentation of systems to achieve an official Authority to Operate (ATO) but having no real-time monitoring or verification that the system matches the documentation.
 This is the antithesis of an agile process, providing no incentive for continuous improvement.

-Fortunately, government is working to improve this ineffective approach with the recent mandate for Continuous Diagnostics and Monitoring (CDM) by the Department of Homeland Security.
-CDM is an attempt to identify risks on an ongoing basis, but it doesn’t solve all security challenges for government (and in some ways, it adds new ones).
+Fortunately, the government is working to improve this ineffective approach with the recent mandate for Continuous Diagnostics and Monitoring (CDM) by the Department of Homeland Security.
+CDM is an attempt to identify risks on an ongoing basis, but it doesn’t solve all security challenges for the government (and in some ways, it adds new ones).

-Ultimately, agencies themselves must adopt a more agile cultural mind-set when it comes to security.
+Ultimately, agencies themselves must adopt a more agile cultural mindset when it comes to security.
 As agencies work to implement CDM requirements, they can also work to pivot away from slow-moving, risk-averse attitudes and embrace more agile, effective security.
 Here are some ways to start: